abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 var velocity = 10.4;
 ```

 To represent a variable `velocity` which holds a double we need to create an object called [JavascriptNumber](https://github.com/Microsoft/ChakraCore/blob/master/lib/Runtime/Library/JavascriptNumber.h) which inherits from RecyclableObject and can store a double value (10.4).
 Total bytes required is 24 (`sizeof(Js::JavascriptNumber) == sizeof(Js::RecyclableObject) + sizeof(double))`.
 Turns out our GC allocates at 16 byte boundary.
 24 bytes is rounded off to 32 bytes.
 We need 32 bytes to represent JavascriptNumber.
-In addition, to this 8 byte Var pointer is necessary for the runtime to point this object.
-Can we do better?
+In addition, to this 8 byte Var pointer is necessary for the runtime to point to this object.
+Can we avoid this overhead for every var pointing to a double?

 ###Extra bits in a pointer
 Let us look at memory address allocated by the GC carefully.